esamattis/Projectwatch/README.markdown

     projectwatch path/to/my/project

-will go through every directory of your project looking for projectwatch.cfg files and will start monitors defined in those.
+will find it and starts the monitor defined in it.

 ## Webserver

-Because shells are intended for a one output only it gets very messy if you have several running applications on one shell.
-That's why Projectwatch comes with embedded webserver which provides a Webapp for your task viewing task statuses outputs.
+Because shells are intended for a one output only, it gets very messy if you have several running applications on one shell.
+That's why Projectwatch comes with embedded webserver which provides a Webapp for viewing task statuses.
 The app view is updated instantly as your tasks are being run.
 It works currently best in Chrome since it has good support for WebSockets.

 Take a look at a screenshot [here](http://i.imgur.com/WuOad.png).